-As far as I can tell XLS Medical supplements contain no stimulants like caffeine, bitter orange etc. As a rule, always read the labels of supplements (or contact the maker of the products you take) to make sure.
+As far as I can tell XLS Medical supplements contain no stimulants like caffeine, bitter orange, higenamine, etc. As a rule, always read the labels of supplements (or contact the maker of the products you take) to make sure.

 Who Makes XLS Medical?

-As can be seen from the the XLS Medical whois.com file, the website was registered in 2012 by a company called Omega Pharma.
+The company is called Omega Pharma.
+This is the company which registered the website in 2012.
 Omega Pharma is a Belgium-based company.
 Their website is Omega-Pharma.com.
 According to their website, they are a maker of “prescription-free health and personal care products.”